jrh-dev/jrh-dev.github.io/_posts/2022-11-03-r_basics_data_processing.md

 df$observation <- as.numeric(row.names(df))
 ```

 Nesting functions like this allows us to perform multiple operations without having to assign the returns at each step.
 In this example, `as.numeric()` evaluates the return of `row.names()`.
-There is no limit to the depth that functions can be nested to, but typically code should be written to be readable, so deeply nested code should be used sparingly.
+There is no limit to the depth to which functions can be nested, but typically code should be written to be readable, so deeply nested code should be used sparingly.

 We can create columns for the proportion and average proportion of adverse events named `percent_events` and `average`.
 To get the proportion of adverse events per day we need to divide the number of events by the number of patients for each of the 10 observations.